 The European Council and the European Parliament adopted a European Chemicals Legislation, entitled REACH (Registration, Evaluation, Authorisation and Restriction of Chemicals), which came into force on the 1st of June 2007.

 REACH addresses the use and production of chemical substances, and their potential impacts on both the environment and human health.
 REACH is the most comprehensive and stringent European chemical legislation to date.
-Although the legislation has come into force, due to the vast amount of chemicals used in Europe it will not be fully implemented until the end of the decade.

-REACH requires all companies producing chemical substances in the European Union or importing them in quantities over one tonne per year to register these substances with the European Chemicals Agency (ECHA).
+In practice, REACH requires all companies producing chemical substances in the European Union or importing them in quantities over one tonne per year to register these substances with the European Chemicals Agency (ECHA).

 The main steps and processes of REACH are: